Public engagement: Challenges for scalable public engagement efforts in science

-Some have argued that many processes designed for public engagement do not allow the public to say “no” to emerging research or technologies.
+One of the main challenges in public engagement is ensuring that the input provided by the public is meaningfully incorporated into formal policy-making.
+Ideally, there should be a feedback loop from various public engagement modalities to the decisions made by legislative bodies or other policy-making institutions.
+However, in reality, this is often not the case, particularly in the United States, where many federal agencies are legally limited in the extent to which they can offer the public formal decision-making opportunities.
+Within the constraints of these legal frameworks, advisory bodies have traditionally enabled "passive" forms of engagement, in which publics and stakeholders can only observe and offer public comments during meetings.
+Some have argued that many processes designed for public engagement do not allow the public to say "no" to emerging research or technologies.
 For example, bioethics commissions established in the 1960s by Congress were supposedly designed to mediate engagement between scientists, lawmakers and the public.
 However, such commissions have been criticized for have weak democratic accountability and not representing the public's views, even if they adopt an approach based on moral principles (principlism).